the-sett/elm-aws-core/README.md

 A new `KVEncode` module has been introduced to help with building headers and query parameters.

-AWS URI encoding was taken from the old `Encode` module and put in the `HTTP` module.
+AWS URI encoding was taken from the old `Encode` module and put in its own `Uri` module.

 # elm-aws-core